 The MdQI Excellence in Partnering Awards are an annual statewide recognition of completed partnered projects that best highlight the principles of partnering.
 The main purpose is to celebrate success, share lessons learned of best practices and honor all project stakeholders.
 These awards are for the successful use of partnering practices on a transportation-related project in Maryland.

-MDOT SHA Projects that have not entered Partnering Ratings into the database will not be considered for the Partnering Award.
+MDOT SHA Projects that have not entered Partnering Ratings into the Partnering database will not be considered for the Partnering Award.

-A maximum of five additional supporting pages (8 1/2 inches by 11 inches, (one side only) beyond the specifically requested items may be attached to the application by emailing email@example.com.
-All supplemental documents that are emailed must have the contract number in the email subject line.
-Supporting pages can include text, photographs, charts, graphs or appropriate tables to highlight results.
-The Partnering Charter, Issue Resolution Ladder, and any other specifically requested items within this application are not counted as additional pages.
+A maximum of five additional supporting documents (8 ½ inches by 11 inches, one side only) may be uploaded with your application.
+Supporting documents can include text, photographs, charts, graphs or appropriate tables to highlight results.
+The Partnering Charter, Issue Resolution Ladder, Lessons Learned/Close-Out Meeting Minutes, and Feedback Measurement Results are not counted as additional documents.

 Partnering Subcommittee Co-Chairs

-Carly Levine, Partnering Coordinator, MDOT SHA DACEO
+Chunca Bittinger, Statewide Partnering Coordinator, MDOT SHA OOC

 Mike Veid, Senior Project Manager, Joseph B. Fay Company